saurabh8github/Learning-programing-concept-with-c/README.md

 # Saurabh-bharti-
-I am a computer a science student in Chhattisgarh swami vivekanand technical  university
+I am a computer a science student in Chhattisgarh swami vivekanand technical  university Bhilai